top of page

 Preschool 1

 We encourage the parent to participate until their child lets them know they can do it themselves.
-These preschoolers will have fun learning to get in and out of the water.
-We'll help them jump into chest deep water.
-They'll float and glide on their front and back and learn to get their faces wet and blow bubbles underwater.
+These preschoolers will have fun learning to get in and out of the water safely.
+They'll learn to move safely in shallow water and use a lifejacket to be comfortable with their floats and glides.
+We'll help them jump into chest deep water and work with them to get their faces wet and blow bubbles underwater.

 Preschool 2

 These preschoolers learn to jump into chest-deep water by themselves, and get in and get out wearing a lifejacket.
-They'll submerge and exhale underwater.
-Wearing a lifejacket they'll glide on their front and back.
+They’ll explore the water learning to submerge and exhale underwater.
+Buoyant aids (PFDs) are used to help them discover rollovers, glides and flutter kicks.

 Preschool 3